Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 ☐ My monthly personal expenses (rent/mortgage + essentials): $______

-The math of fragility:
+The math of fragility

 30% margin business at $25K revenue:

-• Revenue: $25K
+Revenue: $25K

-• Costs: $17.5K
+Costs: $17.5K

-• Profit: $7.5K
+Profit: $7.5K

-• Personal draw: $6K (rent + expenses)
+Personal draw: $6K (rent + expenses)

-• Left over: $1.5K
+Left over: $1.5K

-• One $3K refund = can’t pay rent this month
+One $3K refund → can’t pay rent this month

 50% margin business at $25K revenue:

-• Revenue: $25K
+Revenue: $25K

-• Costs: $12.5K
+Costs: $12.5K

-• Profit: $12.5K
+Profit: $12.5K

-• Personal draw: $6K
+Personal draw: $6K

-• Left over: $6.5K
+Left over: $6.5K

-• One $3K refund = stressful but survivable
+One $3K refund → stressful but survivable

 Tool: Claude (free tier works)

-Prompt: “I provide [service description] to [target market] generating [client outcome/ROI].
+“I provide [service description] to [target market] generating [client outcome/ROI].
 Help me calculate value-based pricing.
 Competitors charge [list if known].
 Industry benchmarks for [your service type].
 Give me pricing range with rationale based on 10-30% of client value delivered.”

-What AI catches that you miss: Industry benchmarks across 50+ markets you can’t manually research, value multiplier standards from adjacent industries, pricing psychology patterns (charm pricing, anchoring, tier spacing), competitive positioning gaps you’re blind to, outcome-to-price ratios that reveal underpricing.
+Industry benchmarks across more than 50 markets you could never fully research by hand, value multiplier standards from nearby industries, pricing psychology patterns like charm pricing, anchoring, and tier spacing, positioning gaps you cannot see from the inside, and outcome‑to‑price ratios that expose underpricing.

-This gap = $8K-$15K in avoided underpricing from day one.
-You launch at $3,500 instead of $1,500 because AI shows you the market will pay it.
-First year difference: 20 clients x $2,000 gap x 12 months = $480K revenue difference.
+This difference saves $8K–$15K in underpricing from day one.
+You launch at $3,500 instead of $1,500 because AI shows that the market will support it.
+Over the first year, that means 20 clients with a $2,000 price gap across 12 months, which adds up to a 480K revenue difference.

 Every 6 months:

-• Market check: What do competitors charge now?
+Market check: What do competitors charge now?

-• Value check: Has the value delivered increased?
+Value check: Has the value delivered increased?

-• Experience check: Are you more skilled/efficient?
+Experience check: Are you more skilled/efficient?

-• Demand check: Are you turning away work?
+Demand check: Are you turning away work?

 If any answer is yes, raise prices 15-25%.

-Tool: Calendar reminder (free).
-Every January and July: Price review day.
+Every January and July: Price review day

 The compound effect:

-• Year 1 launch: $3,000
+Year 1 launch: $3,000

-• 6 months: +25% = $3,750
+6 months: +25% → $3,750

-• 12 months: +20% = $4,500
+12 months: +20% → $4,500

-• 18 months: +25% = $5,625
+18 months: +25% → $5,625

-• 24 months: +20% = $6,750
+24 months: +20% → $6,750

 From $3K to $6.75K in 2 years through systematic increases.
 Same service.
 Better positioning.